 Successfully debriefing learning means having solid and meaningful reflective questions to use.
 No matter what you’re teaching, every learner can benefit from asking reflective questions at the end of their journey.
 We have a list of 15 here that are pretty much the only ones they’ll ever need.

 In school, learning is debriefed for a number of reasons.
-These can include developing critical thinking skills, fostering lifelong learning mindsets, pinpointing areas for improvement, increasing self awareness, and more.
+These can include developing critical thinking skills, fostering lifelong learning mindsets, pinpointing areas for improvement, increasing self awareness, recognizing and exceeding limitations, and more.
 So it’s very important to ask the best reflective questions possible as we debrief on products and processes.

 All these reflective questions below are meant to be pondered deeply and discussed thoroughly.
-In a safe learning environment (like yours), the results will astound you and your learners.
+In a safe learning environment like yours, the insights gained will astound your learners.
+What’s more, they’ll also boost communication and critical thinking skills in the process of using them.

 15 Reflective Questions Every Learner Can Use